 - 1. There should be no statements, verbal or pictorial, that are misleading. - 2.
 Patients and providers should be portrayed in a respectful and humane manner and not in a stereotyped or demeaning fashion with respect to age, sex, sexual orientation, race or disability. - 3.
-Statements of properties, performance, content values, beneficial results, etc. of products should be such that they can be verified by adequate data in the literature. - 4.
-Support documentation verifying claims must be submitted to publisher upon request before an advertisement will be accepted for publication. - 5.
-Nutritional advertisements should not conflict with the U.S. Dietary Guidelines. - 6.
+Statements of properties, performance, content values, beneficial results, etc. of products should be such that they can be verified by adequate data in the literature.
+AMSA bans all pharmaceutical ads in its publications and events. - 4.
+Support documentation verifying claims must be submitted to publisher upon request before an advertisement will be accepted for publication.

+- 5. Nutritional advertisements should not conflict with the U.S. Dietary Guidelines. - 6.
 Advertisements for special purpose foods must include a list of ingredients and the quantitative nutrition analysis of the product or offer to supply this information on request.
 If the advertiser elects to state the nutrition value in terms of RDA's, as well as the quantitative nutrition analysis, current federal regulations governing nutrition labeling should be followed or this information offered on request. - 7.
 The implementation of the above guidelines will be the responsibility of the BOT.